 A humble bag of mixed nuts represents a UN worth of countries.
 The cashews might come from Côte d’Ivoire, the macadamias from Malawi, and the Brazil nuts from Bolivia.

 With such a complex supply chain, it’s hardly a surprise that only one UK nut company has managed to gain a certification for their Fairtrade products.

 Liberation Foods even go beyond Fairtrade requirements.
 They offer shares to their small-scale farmers, who now hold 44% of the company!

 You can buy Liberation Nuts in salted or chilli and lime flavour.
 They also have a crunchy peanut butter which is equally Fairtrade.

 Piccolo Baby Food

 You’re never too young to eat ethically, so start your kids early with Piccolo.

-They’re the first baby food company in the UK to receive Fairtrade certification!
-So far, only the Pure Banana and Pure Mango pouches carry the Fairtrade logo.
+They’re the first baby food company in the UK to be certified for their Fairtrade products!

 But ethics are a main ingredient throughout Piccolo’s Mediterranean-inspired menu.
 All their offerings are certified organic, and 10% of their profits go to charity.